Fault Finding the VW

 Polarize the Generator -

-If the above test fails, it may be caused by the generator becoming depolarised (not enough magnetism to start the generating process).
+If the above test fails, a zero charge to the battery may be caused by the generator becoming depolarised (not enough magnetism to start the generating process).
+THIS TEST DOES NOT APPLY TO ALTERNATORS - generators only please.

 To polarise the generator, remove the fan belt, jumper wire from DF to the generator case (grounding the DF terminal).
 Now connect a wire from the + terminal on the battery to D+ on the generator.
 The generator should now start to spin.
 A few seconds is enough for this test.